 The ID and name of the clip that keywords are going to be assigned to is displayed at the bottom on the screen, along with the keywords, ranking and archive status already assigned to that clip.

-CLIP 122A assault - ALT+Z:>ARCHIUE ALT+N:>NAME CTL+DEL:CLR KWD
+CLIP 122A assault - ALT+Z:>ARCHIVE ALT+N:>NAME CTL+DEL:CLR KWD #1 action_1 #2 player_A4 #3 player_B7 PGM1

 7.2.
 Managing Keyword Files

 The keyword file is a simple text file: